 ERAT – Educating Residents About Trapping

-The ERAT project is a 3-year rollout of predator trapping across Eastbourne and the Bays—from Point Howard all the way to Burdans Gate, including the foreshore—starting in 2017.
+The ERAT project rolled out predator trapping across Eastbourne and the Bays—from Point Howard all the way to Burdans Gate, including the foreshore—starting in 2017.

 The ERAT project has been designed to overcome three main difficulties: